Disclosure: TerraHustle earns from qualifying Amazon purchases at no extra cost to you.

 Best For: Dogs with unusual body proportions, serious dog sport enthusiasts

 The Julius-K9 IDC Powerharness is one of the most recognized dog harnesses in the world, used by working dogs and serious trainers globally.
-It features a front clip option, a sturdy handle on the back for additional control, and a reflective chest strap for visibility.
-Built for strength and durability, this is the harness for dogs that need serious management on walks.
+It features a front-clip option, a sturdy handle on the back for added control, and a reflective chest strap for visibility.
+Built for strength and durability, this harness is for dogs that need serious management on walks.

 Key Features: